yeelunz/Traking/README.md

 - CSRT tracker requires `opencv-contrib-python` (cv2.legacy).
 If you want to use CSRT, uninstall opencv-python and install the contrib build instead.
 - OC-SORT wrapper relies on Ultralytics YOLOv11 for detections (`ultralytics` package) and the `ocsort` PyPI package.
 Both are listed in `requirements.txt`.
 - StrongSORT wrapper reuses the cloned `libs/StrongSORT` repo plus Ultralytics YOLOv11; make sure `ultralytics`, `torch`, and OpenCV are installed (see `requirements.txt`).
 - ToMP integration uses the bundled `libs/pytracking` checkout.
 Download the pretrained weights (e.g. `tomp50.pth.tar`) into `libs/pytracking/pytracking/networks/` and ensure `pytracking/pytracking/evaluation/local.py` points `network_path` there.
 Requires PyTorch (GPU optional) and will fall back to CPU when `device: "cpu"` or when CUDA is unavailable and `force_cpu_if_no_cuda: true`.
 Install `timm` (already listed in `requirements.txt`) because several ToMP backbones rely on it.
+When you need to trigger the original pytracking fine-tuning scripts, set `fine_tune.enabled: true` on the ToMP model and provide a `fine_tune.command` (string or list) that runs the desired training entrypoint (for example, a call into `ltr.run_training`).
+Use `{output_dir}` placeholder inside the command if you want to reuse the framework's train folder, and point `fine_tune.checkpoint` to the generated `.pth.tar` so the wrapper reloads it automatically.
+- TaMOs integration also relies on the bundled `libs/pytracking` checkout.
+Grab checkpoints such as `tamos_resnet50.pth.tar` or `tamos_swin_base.pth.tar` from the [official Google Drive](https://drive.google.com/drive/folders/1i_hegsfhSd-7F6lhNAYw_Kx17TZUq_zy) and place them under `libs/pytracking/pytracking/networks/`.
+The wrapper defaults to the ResNet-50 preset, respects the same `device`/`force_cpu_if_no_cuda` flags, and supports overriding pytracking parameter attributes through the YAML config.
+If you want to hand off training to pytracking's tooling, mirror the ToMP instructions: enable `fine_tune`, provide a `command`, and point `checkpoint` to the produced weights so the wrapper switches to them for inference.
+- MixFormerV2 integration example: copy `pipeline.mixformerv2.yaml`, set `dataset.root`, and download one of the official checkpoints (e.g. `mixformerv2_base.pth.tar`).
+Place it under `libs/MixFormerV2/models/` so the wrapper can resolve it.
+MixFormerV2 currently requires a CUDA-capable GPU because the upstream implementation runs preprocessing and inference on CUDA tensors.
+Each video still needs a `<video>.json` with the first-frame bounding box for initialisation。請另外安裝 `tensorboard`, `tensorboardX`, `easydict`, `lmdb`, `einops`（已列在 `requirements.txt`）以滿足官方專案在匯入環境設定時的依賴。由於官方 checkpoint 會序列化自訂類別，框架會在載入時強制 `torch.load(..., weights_only=False)`；請僅使用可信來源的權重檔。
+-  建議將 `online_size` 保持在 `1`（範例管線已設定），避免原始 MixFormer 維護多個線上模板時在自訂資料集上產生維度不合的錯誤。

 Install:
 ```bat